Cloudera Manager and Managed Service Data Stores

 $ sudo apt-get install cloudera-manager-server-db-2

-- Start the PostgreSQL
+- Start the PostgreSQL database:

 $ sudo service cloudera-scm-server-db start